WICG/private-network-access/permission_prompt/explainer.md

 ### Secure context

-To achieve this, we introduced the [secure context restriction](https://wicg.github.io/private-network-access/#secure-context-restriction) part of the Private Network Access specification.
-However, a bunch of feedback from websites have been received since then.
-For detailed information, see [Private Network Access:Secure Context Restriction Launch delay](https://docs.google.com/document/d/1bpis0QwaA9ZrRFmpPW6LiaPmdwT0UhhUMNsEnU0zfLk/edit?usp=sharing).
+Private Network Access specifies that access to the private network is [restricted to secure contexts](https://wicg.github.io/private-network-access/#secure-context-restriction).
+However, extensive feedback from web developers has been received since then which caused this plan to be put on hold in Chrome.
+For detailed information, see [Private Network Access: Secure Context Restriction Launch delay](https://docs.google.com/document/d/1bpis0QwaA9ZrRFmpPW6LiaPmdwT0UhhUMNsEnU0zfLk/edit?usp=sharing).

 Briefly, the “[Plex](https://plex.tv) solution” consists of provisioning the private server with a certificate for `*.$user_id.foo.example`, then maintaining a DNS service that resolves `10-1-2-3.$user_id.foo.example` to `10.1.2.3`.
 This allows `https://bar.example` to stream a video from `https://10-1-2-3.$user_id.foo.example/titanic.mp4` directly over the private network.
 There are even services like [sslip.io](https://sslip.io) that provide this functionality to smaller web apps.